Thursday, March 6, 2025

 Executive Director, Euthanasia Prevention Coalition

 I recently spoke at the British parliament about the experience with assisted suicide in America.
-This is an important topic since the British parliament is currently debating the legalization of assisted suicide.
-The British assisted suicide bill that is sponsored by Kim Leadbeater is similar to an American style assisted suicide bill.
+The British parliament is currently debating the legalization of assisted suicide.
+The British assisted suicide bill, that is sponsored by Kim Leadbeater, is similar to an American style assisted suicide bill.

-While in London England, I had the opportunity to share time with a physician friend who is practising palliative medicine.
-She told me about a recent meeting with a patient and her family to explain that the patient has a terminal condition but she is not terminally ill.
+While in England, I had the opportunity to visit with a physician who practises palliative medicine.
+She told me about a meeting with a patient and her family to explain that the patient has a terminal condition but she is not terminally ill.

-In 2011, Dr Ken Stevens, a long time radiation oncologist in Oregon, wrote an excellent article titled: Terminal Illness: What does it mean?
-The article is a few years old but his experience is timeless.
+In 2011, Dr Kenneth Stevens, a long time radiation oncologist in Oregon, wrote an excellent article titled: Terminal Illness: What does it mean?
 In his article Dr Stevens writes about several of his patients who were diagnosed with a terminal illness.

 The first story was a patient, Mr Jones, who was diagnosed with lung cancer that had spread to his brain.
 Dr Stevens explains: